Frequently Asked Questions

-Infant Mental Health Specialist work experiences include the following interventions: advocacy, developmental guidance, emotional support, concrete assistance, and parent-infant/very young child relationship-based therapies and practices (e.g. Infant Parent Psychotherapy).
-These therapies and practices are intended to explore issues related to attachment, separation, trauma, and unresolved losses as they affect the development, behavior and care of the infant/very young child.
+Infant Mental Health Specialist work experiences include the following interventions: advocacy, developmental guidance, emotional support, concrete assistance, and parent-infant/very young child relationship-based therapies and practices (e.g., Infant Parent Psychotherapy).
+These therapies and practices are intended to explore issues related to attachment, separation, trauma, and unresolved losses as they affect the development, behavior, and care of the infant/very young child.
 Competence as an IMHS builds with supervised work experience over time with services delivered to the families of infants and toddlers that are relationship-focused and culturally sensitive with an emphasis on examining the role of relationships in reflective supervision.

 Early Childhood Family Specialist work experience is typically broader and encompasses many of the ways that applicants might work with the families of young children (3 up to 6-years of age) including case management, home visiting, parent education, and family support.

-Early Childhood Mental Health Specialist work experiences include the following interventions: advocacy, developmental guidance, emotional support, concrete assistance, and parent-infant/very young child relationship-based therapies and practices (e.g. Child Parent Psychotherapy).
-These therapies and practices are intended to explore issues related to attachment, separation, trauma, and unresolved losses as they affect the development, behavior and care of the young child.
+Early Childhood Mental Health Specialist work experiences include the following interventions: advocacy, developmental guidance, emotional support, concrete assistance, and parent-infant/very young child relationship-based therapies and practices (e.g., Child Parent Psychotherapy).
+These therapies and practices are intended to explore issues related to attachment, separation, trauma, and unresolved losses as they affect the development, behavior, and care of the young child.
 Competence as an ECMHS builds with supervised work experience over time with services delivered to the families of young children (3 up to 6-years of age) that are relationship-focused and culturally sensitive with an emphasis on examining the role of relationships in reflective supervision.

 What is the format of the exam?

-There are two parts to the Endorsement® exam.
+There are two parts to the Endorsement exam.

 Part One (60 Multiple Choice Questions – 90 minutes)

 The multiple-choice, or quantitative, section is primarily focused on infant and early childhood mental health knowledge specific to work with infants, young children, and their families.
 Most questions will be related to direct service, but there will be some questions related to reflective supervision/consultation, policy, and research.
 The multiple-choice section is the same for all Specialist and Mentor applicants.
 Knowledge gained through course work, specialized in-service training, and self-study will be most useful in this section of the exam.
-IMH-E® applicants are expected to have knowledge on pregnant women, infants, young children (up to age 3), and families.
+IMH-E® applicants are expected to have knowledge on pregnant people, infants, young children (up to age 3), and families.
 ECMH-E® applicants are expected to have knowledge on pregnant women, infants, young children (up to age 6), and families.

 Part Two (Vignettes – 90 minutes)

 The qualitative section will ask for responses to vignettes.
 This section is intended to measure the applicant’s capacity to apply their knowledge of IECMH principles into practice and to demonstrate a reflective, relationship-based approach.
-While all of the competency areas are important, the ones under the Reflection, Thinking, and Working with Others domains are important to the qualitative section for Specialists and
+While all of the competency areas are important, the ones under the Reflection, Thinking, and Working with Others domains are important to the qualitative section for Specialists and Mentors - Clinical.

 The Administration domain is the primary focus of the Policy exam.
 Policy applicants are asked to demonstrate a capacity to promote IECMH principles and practices within and across systems.

 The Research & Evaluation domain is the primary focus of the Research/Faculty exam.
 In the Research/Faculty exam, one scenario is more specific to teaching; the other scenario is more specific to empirical research.
 Research/Faculty applicants will demonstrate a commitment to IECMH principles and practices related to research or course planning and instruction.
-To learn more, download What to Know About the Endorsement® Exam.

 What primary topics are covered in the multiple-choice portion of the test?

-The multiple-choice questions are related to the knowledge and skill areas of the competencies as indicated in the Competency Guidelines®, such as:
+The multiple-choice questions are related to the knowledge and skill areas of the competencies as indicated in the Competency Guidelines, such as:

 Attachment separation, trauma, grief, and loss

-Pregnancy, infant and young child development and behavior
+Infant and young child development and behavior

 Relationship-based therapeutic practice